cyrusdiego/VR-Bento-Arm/brachIOPlexus_Log.md

 # July 2, 2019
 - Create section for camera control

-**Features**
+- created a list<string> to hold the names of the camera presets
+- pop up window to edit names and delete presets **Features**
-- Save camera position
+- Save camera position: pop up window to name the camera position and sends signal to unity
-- Switch to Next position
-- Clear Presets
-- Edit Presets
+- Switch to Next position: loops thru list to go to next one and sends signal to do the same in unity
+- Clear Presets: clears list and sends signal to clear in unity
+- Edit Presets: pop up window to delete specific preset or rename
 - Display Current posiiton
+*Question:* does brachIOplexus clear everything once its shutdown (after building the software)?
+    - this affects the saved camera presets and how they will be displayed